Why have an employee handbook?

 - Capability and performance management procedures.

-You can amend the staff policies in the employee handbook at any time.
+You can amend the staff policies in the employee handbook at any time providing they are non-contractual.

 To ensure this is the case, either a personal copy is issued to all individual’s or access is available to view on the Company’s intranet or a centrally stored hard copy.